hargoniX/fil-rb/doc/report.typ

 Thus our job is to show that the empty red-black tree and any operation on a red-black tree uphold those invariants.

-We follow the approach laid out by @nipkowFDSA where he introduces two tricks to ideas to prove these invariants.
+We follow the approach laid out by @nipkowFDSA where he introduces two tricks to prove these invariants.

-Firstly, he describes a weaker child invariant for red-black trees, where only the children of a node have to preserve the invariant.
+First, he describes a weaker child invariant for red-black trees, where only the children of a node have to preserve the invariant.
 ```lean
 def ChildInv2 (t : Raw α) : Prop :=
   ChildInv (paintColor .black t)
 ```
-Since `insert` and `erase` paint the new root of the tree black, it is easier to show `ChildInv2` and then upgrade it to `ChildInv` when required.
+This weaker invariant is interesting as the internal recursive functions of `insert` and `erase` do not maintain `ChildInv`.
+However they maintain `ChildInv2` and both `insert` and `erase` paint the root black as a final step, allowing us to recover `ChildInv` from `ChildInv2`.
 Secondly, Nipkow introduces a sufficient condition for the `HeightInv`:
 ```lean
 inductive HeightInv : Raw α → Prop where